-It is the duty of the person leading the process to ensure that the form is signed off by the Youth Services Manager, who is the DLP, who emails details of the vetting invitation to the Youth Work Garda Vetting Consortium7 (Consortium) for processing using NYCI's vetting request form (see attached below in Appendix).
+It is the duty of the person leading the process to ensure that the form is signed off by the Director of Youth Services , who is the DLP, who emails details of the vetting invitation to the Youth Work Garda Vetting Consortium7 (Consortium) for processing using NYCI's vetting request form (see attached below in Appendix).
 The original Vetting Invitation Form will be stored in the secure HR filing cabinet.